 - Dental Care: Our pediatric dentists are available to closely follow children with clefts and craniofacial conditions.
 Comprehensive dental care is an integrated part of your child's overall rehabilitation.
-Our pediatric dentists also make custom devices to enhance closure of the gap in the gums and lips before surgery in babies with facial clefts.

 Genetic Counseling and Testing

 - We provide prenatal, pediatric, and adult diagnostic testing for birth defects and/or genetic conditions.
 Genetic counseling is an integral component of the program, including discussion of genetic risks for future children.
-Our team includes clinical geneticists, genetic counselors, and supporting staff.
+Our team includes clinical geneticists, genetic counselors, and support staff.

 - Our geneticists also provide reproductive counseling for parents of affected children and for adolescents with clefts and congenital conditions who are reaching the age of reproductive awareness.